rails/rails/guides/source/engines.md

 gem 'blorgh', path: "/path/to/blorgh"
 ```

+Then run `bundle` to install the gem.

-As described earlier, by placing the gem in the `Gemfile` it will be loaded when Rails is loaded, as it will first require `lib/blorgh.rb` in the engine and then `lib/blorgh/engine.rb`, which is the file that defines the major pieces of functionality for the engine.
+As described earlier, by placing the gem in the `Gemfile` it will be loaded when Rails is loaded.
+It will first require `lib/blorgh.rb` from the engine, then `lib/blorgh/engine.rb`, which is the file that defines the major pieces of functionality for the engine.

 To make the engine's functionality accessible from within an application, it needs to be mounted in that application's `config/routes.rb` file: